-Join Joel Bradley for an in-depth discussion in this video Using generator nodes to create large surface detail: Part 4, part of Up and Running with Substance Designer.
+Join Joel Bradley for an in-depth discussion in this video Using generator nodes to create large surface detail: Part 4, part of Learning Substance Designer.

 - Time then to finish up the work that we have been…doing over the past few videos,…and finalize the surface break-up that we've been creating…for the cracks in our aged concrete substance.…In the Library panel then,…let's come to our Patterns generators…and after scrolling down to it…drag out a new Tile Generator.…A quick double-click will let me access its parameters…as I want to again scroll down and make a change…to the pattern type.…This time switching over to Image Input.…